 So what’s it all mean?

 They show that the issuer has a sound financial policy and history, and the default is highly unlikely.
-Securities which have a lower rating offer a higher return and carry a higher risk respectively.
+Securities that have a lower rating offer a higher return and carry a higher risk respectively.

 On the other hand, top-rated assets offer a stable investment and predictability.
 The riskiest securities are not rated and are hard to tame “animals”, though the possible profit is tempting to many.